swethaselvamurugan/swethaselvamurugan/README.md

 ---

 ### 👩‍💻 **About Me**
-- 🎓 Pre-final year IT student at Jeppiaar Engineering College.
+- 🎓 Final year IT student at Jeppiaar Engineering College.
 - 💻 Specializing in **MERN Stack** (MongoDB, Express, React, Node.js) with a passion for full-stack web development.
 - 👩‍💼 Completed an internship at Code Hydride, developing skills in **Asana**, **Shadcn**, **TypeScript**, and working on **client projects**.
 - 🛠 Currently expanding my knowledge in **DSA**.